 4 cups arugula

 1. Place lentils in a strainer to sort and discard any debris.
 Rinse under cold water.
-In a large pot add onion, carrot, celery, garlic, olive oil, and bay leaf.
+In a large pot, add onion, carrot, celery, garlic, olive oil, and bay leaf.
 Cook over medium heat for 5 minutes.
 Pour in the broth, stir in the rinsed lentils, and bring to a boil.
 Reduce heat to medium-low to maintain a simmer.
-Cook for 25-30 minutes, stirring occasionally until lentils are tender.
+Cook for 25 to 30 minutes, stirring occasionally, until lentils are tender.

 3. To soft-boil the eggs, bring water to a boil.
 Gently lower eggs straight from the fridge into the pot.
-Reduce heat so water is rapid simmer.
+Reduce heat to bring water to a rapid simmer.
 Cook for about 6 minutes.
-Reduce the water to a rapid simmer: Lower the heat and let the water reduce to a rapid simmer.
-Remove eggs and run under cold water for a minute.
-Peel and place on lentils.
+Remove eggs, run under cold water for a minute, and peel.